Gorilla Planner

 Quick answer

-For most first-time travelers, June to September is the safest all-around window for East Africa because trails are easier, road logistics are simpler, and savannah wildlife viewing is strong.
-December to February is also a strong planning window, especially for Uganda and Rwanda combinations.
+For most first trips, June to September is the easiest all-round East Africa window because trails are usually drier, road logistics are cleaner, and savannah wildlife viewing is strong.
+December to February is another very workable stretch, especially for Uganda and Rwanda combinations.
 March to May and October to November can still work well, but you should expect more rain, muddier trails, and less forgiving road conditions.

 The main planning windows

-These windows are the cleanest way to think about East Africa.
-The best answer changes depending on whether your trip is gorilla-first, safari-first, birding-first, or shoulder-season value-driven.
+This is the cleanest way to think about the year.
+The right answer changes depending on whether the trip is gorilla-led, safari-led, birding-led, or more value-led.

 Short dry season / easier logistics